jac307/MediaArtTutorials/Blender/Lighting_Camera.md

 - Select camera → **Camera Properties tab**
   - Adjust **Focal Length** for wide/zoomed view
   - Choose **Depth of Field** to blur background (optional)

-⚠️ For now, we’re only working with still cameras.
-Don’t animate your camera yet.

 ---